-The net investment in capital assets portion of net position consists of capital assets, net of accumulated depreciation.
-As of June 30, 2018, net investment in capital assets was only reported in the Office's Private Purpose Trust Funds.
+The net investment in capital assets portion of net position consists of capital assets, net of accumulated depreciation and outstanding liability balances associated with the capital assets.
+As of June 30, 2019, the Office held \$145,150 of capital assets, however, the associated capital lease balances exceeded the value of the capital assets, thus there was a deficit balance of \$3,321.
+The Office also reported net investment in capital assets of \$4,398,558 in the Private Purpose Trust Funds.